 The business took longer to recover than the course.
 When an establishment has gotten a reputation — good or bad — it takes a while to change.
 It has slowly come back to where it needed to be!
-This year, it finally feels like we have made it.
+It finally feels like we have made it.

-This year, we were voted the 6th best golf course in Central New York, the top five golf course in the Finger Lakes, and in the top 17 Alfresco restaurants of Central New York!
+We have been voted the 6th best golf course in Central New York, one of the top five golf courses in the Finger Lakes, and in the top 17 Alfresco restaurants of Central New York!
 And, the place is hopping most days.

-We hosted four PGA events last year.
+We hosted four PGA events in one year.
 Vesper used to have six events a year and now it has gone to more than 70!
 We also added three new leagues.